angarag/CS523_BDT/README.md

 ## To check Hive, HBase connection:

--Run HiveUtil class (it will create election table)
+- Run HiveUtil class (it will create election table)

--Run HBaseUtil class (it will create election table)
+- Run HBaseUtil class (it will create election table)

 ## Target host is null when sending HTTP request to ElasticSearch